gracjan20022002-prog/sql-scoring-model-project/README.md

 * `/scripts` - DDL for table creation and DML for data transformation.
 * `/data` - Source datasets (CSV).
 * `/docs` - Project documentation and diagrams.

+---

+## 🙋 About Me

+Hi, I'm Gracjan, I'm a student specializing in accounting and financial management with ACCA, I'm trying to develop my data analysis skills and understand the stock exchange.